mlatcl/gpss/index.md

 title: Gaussian Process Summer Schoool Lectures
 ---

 This is a repository for various lectures for the [Gaussian Process Summer School](http://gpss.cc).

+These lectures are currently in *DRAFT* form as they are rewritten with parallel notebooks.

 ## Lectures